Shrinath-816/research_platform__/README.md

 # Backend API Documentation
 https://research-platform-0s31.onrender.com/docs

+# Overview

+AI Research Portal is a structured research tool built for analysts.
+This system is not an open-ended chatbot.
+Instead, it processes uploaded documents and produces structured, research-ready outputs.

+The current implementation supports Earnings Call and Management Commentary analysis.

+Users can upload a document and receive structured insights including tone, confidence level, key positives, key concerns, forward guidance, and growth initiatives.

+The system is designed to be reliable, structured, and analyst-friendly.

 # Note
 Backend is hosted on Render free tier.
 The service may take 30 to 60 seconds to wake up after inactivity.